DogeProtocol/hybrid-pqc/README.md

 # Hybrid Post Quantum Cryptography
-While both Falcon and Dilithium have been standardized, these two Digital Signature Schemes schemes haven’t been battle-tested widely.
+While lattice based post-quantum cryptography schemes such as Falcon and Dilithium have been standardized, they haven’t been battle-tested widely over the years like RSA and Elliptic Curve vased crypto-schemes.
 It's possible that newer category of attacks on Lattice based cryptography may come to light.

-Because of these reasons, it's preferable to use a hybrid signature scheme that uses two crypto schemes behind the scenes: a PQC scheme and a classical scheme (ECDSA).
-This hybrid model is required to provide a hedge against Falcon or Dilithium getting broken on classical computers in the interim.
+Because of these reasons, it's preferable to use a hybrid signature scheme that uses two crypto schemes behind the scenes: a PQC scheme and a classical scheme (EdDSA).
+This hybrid model is required to provide a hedge against Lattice based cryptography schemes such as Falcon getting broken on classical computers in the interim.

-When quantum computers capable enough to break ECDSA become available, the hybrid model will still provide protection against quantum computer attacks, since a post quantum crypto scheme is used in the hybrid model.
+When quantum computers capable enough to break EdDSA become available, the hybrid model will still provide protection against quantum computer attacks, since a post quantum crypto scheme is used in the hybrid model.

 This hybrid model will be abstracted away so that users do not have to worry